 -- These functions supply slightly thicker bindings than -- those above.
-They are derived from functions in the -- C Run-Time Library, but may do a bit more work than -- just directly calling one of the Library functions. function is_regular_file (handle : int) return int; -- Tests if given handle is for a regular file (result 1) -- or for a non-regular file (pipe or device, result 0). -- Control of Text/Binary Mode -- procedure full_name (nam : chars; buffer : chars); -- Given a NUL terminated string representing a file -- name, returns in buffer a NUL terminated string -- representing the full path name for the file name. -- On systems where it is relevant the drive is also -- part of the full path name.
-It is the responsibility -- of the caller to pass an actual parameter for buffer -- that is big enough for any full path name.
-Use -- max_path_len given below as the size of buffer. max_path_len : integer; -- Maximum length of an allowable full path name on the -- system, including a terminating NUL character. end Interfaces.C_Streams; '''

--- If text_translation_required is true, then the following -- functions may be used to dynamically switch a file from -- binary to text mode or vice versa.
+They are derived from functions in the -- C Run-Time Library, but may do a bit more work than -- just directly calling one of the Library functions. function is_regular_file (handle : int) return int; -- Tests if given handle is for a regular file (result 1) -- or for a non-regular file (pipe or device, result 0). -- Control of Text/Binary Mode -- ----- -- If text_translation_required is true, then the following -- functions may be used to dynamically switch a file from -- binary to text mode or vice versa.
 These functions have -- no effect if text_translation_required is false (i.e., in -- normal UNIX mode).
 Use fileno to get a stream handle. procedure set_binary_mode (handle : int); procedure set_text_mode (handle : int);